-A lift is my way improving a visualization by isolating one feature that hinders our perception in some way.
-Data visualization is complex, but that doesn’t mean there aren’t informed approaches anyone can take to make more accessible visualizations.
+A lift is my way of improving a visualization by isolating one feature that hinders our perception in some way.
+Data visualization is complex, but that doesn't mean there aren't informed approaches anyone can take to make more accessible visualizations.
 I hope by sharing these bite-size improvements we can learn how to avoid common missteps and better defend our design decisions.

 LET'S GET AFTER IT!

 Week 39 of Makeover Monday had us makeover a chart type I have started noticing more and more in the wild.
 Pies have been around for a couple centuries.
 Donuts are a newer breed.
 Now I’m starting to see these nested donuts.

 My guess is that we have the Apple Watch fitness tracker to thank for their sudden surge in popularity, but don’t quote me on that.
 Apple is a brand with design clout other organizations will only achieve in their dreams.
 If they can use nested donuts, then I guess it is okay for me to do so too, right?